 You will develop skills through problem-solving activities and the practical application of theory in laboratory and workplace settings.

 There are two semesters of clinical placement and in your final year, you'll have the opportunity to undertake a discipline-focused laboratory medicine project to develop your research skills as part of a capstone course.

 The highlight of my studies has been the 40 weeks' work placement undertaken at St. Vincent's Hospital within the Anatomical Pathology Department.
 At the end of my placements I was also lucky enough to get a full-time job offer!
-The program has given me many skills that I can take with me into the workforce, including key laboratory skills, problem solving and troubleshooting, decision making within a clinical setting, and experience in major disciplines such as histology, cytology and genetic diagnostics.

 - Cristina Bitzilis, Bachelor of Biomedical Science (Laboratory Medicine)